To run this prebuilt project, you will need:

 @ScanConsistency(query = QueryScanConsistency.REQUEST_PLUS)

-List<Airline> findByDestinationAirport(@Param("airport") String airport);
+List<Airline> findByDestinationAirport(@Param("airport") String airport);from repository/AirlineRepository.java

 For more information, see the Couchbase Java SDK documentation.